liangyd/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how you trained a classifier using your selected features.

 I combined the HOG, color histogram and spatial binned features into one feature vector.
-The length of the feature vector is 4356.Then I normalized this vector.
+The length of the feature vector is 4356.
+Then I normalized this vector.
 Here is an example for the raw feature vector and the normalized vector.

 ![alt text][image4]